Jack-w-DOS/PDP-2020/README.md

 Note: the default filter is zero indexed, so `0` will trigger the first filter.

 Sorting on load can be done through URL parameters.
 The URL `...?filter=accessories&sort=price&order=asc` will show all accessories, with a descending price sort.

+## Compiling script
+Script should be compiled using the [babel online web app](https://babeljs.io/).
+Each module should be included minus the export code.
+Compiling through webpack is not possible currently as it requires initialization in order to be consider for compilation.
+We cannot initialize here as the use cases differ and handled on a case by case basis.